 I am an educator, composer and author currently living in the beautiful mountains of North Wales.
 I earned a Bachelor of Music degree from the University of London and a Master of Music degree and doctorate from the University of North Wales, Bangor.

-I am a qualitifed teacher of musical composition, harmony, counterpoint, music theory and music production.
+I am a highly qualitifed teacher of musical theory, composition, harmony, counterpoint and music production.
 I am also the author of numerous textbooks on music, including the popular series of books for computer musicians, which include Music Theory for Computer Musicians; Composition for Computer Musicians and Harmony for Computer Musicians.

 I am a lifelong student of the liberal arts for which I have a great deal of enthusiasm.
 This particular site is devoted to the study of the liberal arts and the various subjects associated with them.
 If you find yourself interested in the talks and articles presented here please consider being one of our patrons on Patreon.
 If you would like to purchase any of my books you will find the links here: